 Psycholegal questions posed to the assessment psychologist are very different from the common questions in other fields of psychology.
 Examples include: Is there a relationship between the mental disorder of this subject and his behaviour during the crime?
-What is the risk of future reoffending in this arsonist?
-Is it safe to allow this sex offender back into the community?
-The answers to these types of questions are never immediately at hand and require extensive knowledge of offender typologies, base rates of recidivism of different offender types, relationships between different mental disorder symptoms and offending behaviours, and extensive psychological assessment, employing the relevant FAIs.
+What is the risk of future re-offending in this arsonist?The answers to these types of questions require extensive knowledge of offender types, base rates of recidivism of different offender types, relationships between different mental disorder symptoms and offending behaviours, and psychological assessment, employing the relevant FAIs.

-Students will receive specialised training in two essential forensic assessment instruments: the Psychopathy Check List-Revised and the PCL: Youth Version.
-They will also learn how to write up the results of these assessments in a structured and transparent forensic report.
+Students receive specialised training in two essential forensic assessment instruments: the Psychopathy Check List-Revised and the PCL: Youth Version.
+They will learn how to conduct a biographical forensic interview, code the PCL based on interview and file information, write up the results of this assessments in a structured and transparent forensic report.